andreas-mausch/grafana-prometheus-loki-alertmanager-setup/README.md

 After starting the service, you should see logs in grafana.

-Stop the service, wait a few minutes, and you should see an alert email in mailhog.
+Stop the service, wait a few minutes, and you should see an alert email in mailpit.

 # Multiline